web-infra-dev/rspack/website/docs/en/contribute/webpack/loader.md

 };
 ```

 Again here we use double-pass to firstly convert each request to the request part with _inline match resource_, and do the real request with query `?svgr=true`, and let _inline match resource_ handle the `jsx` conversion.
-Before that, we have to call a third-party `jsx` transformer, could be _ESBuild_ for example, for which we cannot reuse other `module.rules` set by the user-side. _Inline match resource_ saved our ass again!
+Before that, we have to call a third-party `jsx` transformer, could be _ESBuild_ for example, for which we cannot reuse other `module.rules` set by the user-side. _Inline match resource_ saved our pain again!

 ### Scheme imports